 Meibomian glands (also called tarsal glands) are holocrine type exocrine glands, along the rims of the eyelid inside the tarsal plate.
 They produce meibum, an oily substance that prevents evaporation of the eye's tear film.
-Meibum prevents tears spilling onto the cheek, trapping the tears between the oiled edge and the eyeball, and making the closed lids airtight.
+Meibum prevents tears from spilling onto the cheek, traps them between the oiled edge and the eyeball, and makes the closed lids airtight.
 There are about 25 such glands on the upper eyelid, and 20 on the lower eyelid.